Podcasts

 Sharad Mehta 31:44

 Absolutely great answer.
-Thank you so much for sharing that Erica.
+Thank you so much for sharing that Erika.
 Someone listening to this wants to connect with you.
 Learn more about everything you got going on, you know, find out about your coaching program.
 What’s the best way for them to do that?
 Yes,

-Erica Brown 31:55
+Erika Brown 31:55

 I’m very active on Instagram.
-You can follow me at Erica, brown investor on Instagram.
+You can follow me at Erika, brown investor on Instagram.
 E R, I K, A, if you’re not on Instagram, just in case, some people don’t, and that’s fine.
 You can also go to my website at owning it and living it.com and I have tons of free resources in my resource library to help you get started.
 Perfect.
 We’ll

 Sharad Mehta 32:17

-Erica Brown 32:24
+Erika Brown 32:24

 Thanks for having me.
 You.